Direction & Choreographic Work

 To support her work, please consider making a tax deductable donation through Fractured Atlas, her fiscal sponsor, here.

-Rave-L Party will premiere on March 23, 2025 in Paris at the Chatelet.
+Rave-L Party premiered on March 23, 2025 in Paris at the Theatre du Chatelet and will be presented at the Ruhrtriennale (August 22-23-24, 2025)and La Seine Musicale (June 13,2026).
 Find out more here.

 Street Art